Recap / Leverage S 03 E 14 The Ho Ho Ho Job

 : Ho, ho, ho.

-At the pub, Nate and Sophie have gotten them all gifts: and Enzo sword for Eliot, a new device prototype for Hardison…before anyone else gets it, and a stack of money for Parker.
+At the pub, Nate and Sophie have gotten them all gifts: a Hanzo sword for Eliot, a new device prototype for Hardison (pre-release), and a stack of non-sequential bills for Parker.
 They watch the others play with their toys for a while.

 Nate: You know I got something for you too.

 Nate: Yeah, I know.

 Nate gives he one of those personalized necklaces that which reads, “Your Name Here.”
 And Sophie writes something down, presumably her name, for him.
 Then Parker gets up and, almost in a trance, walks to the window.
 She opens the door and steps out to enjoy the snow.

 Tropes stolen in this job: